OpenSlides/OpenSlides/DEVELOPMENT.md

-After working in many services with different branches, this command checks out `main` (or the given branch in the .gitmodules) in all submodules and pulls main from upstream (This requres to have `upstream` set up as a remote in all submodules):
+After working in many services with different branches, this command checks out `main` (or the given branch in the .gitmodules) in all submodules and pulls main from upstream (This requires to have `upstream` set up as a remote in all submodules):

     $ git submodule foreach -q --recursive 'git checkout $(git config -f $toplevel/.gitmodules submodule.$name.branch || echo main); git pull upstream $(git config -f $toplevel/.gitmodules submodule.$name.branch || echo main)'